dynamiquel/Polaris-Options/README.md

 # Polaris
-Game SDK that provides essential features to Unity.
+Polaris is a Game SDK for Unity that provides almost essential features.
+These features make sure your development time stays in what makes your game special.